Shopping for any type of new bike is no easy task.

 An iconic European brand, Scott Bikes was actually focused on the slopes as a ski manufacturer before jumping into the bicycle market.

 And good thing they did!
-Swiss cross-country cyclist Nino Schurter, who has won multiple word cross-country titles over the past decade, rides Scott bikes, in addition to a handful of other professionals.
+Swiss cross-country cyclist Nino Schurter, who has won multiple world cross-country titles over the past decade, rides Scott bikes, in addition to a handful of other professionals.

 With a bevy of professional racers supporting the brand, it should come as no surprise that Scott Bikes sell at a large range of prices, some of which eclipse the five-figure mark.